JeremyAnsel/xwa_hooks/xwa_hook_weapon_color/zip/readme.txt

 *** Usage ***

 Suppose that the craft is "FlightModels\[Model].opt".

+To enable weapon switch based on IFF, set "WeaponSwitchBasedOnIff = 1" in "hook_weapon_color.cfg".
+To disable it, set "WeaponSwitchBasedOnIff = 0".
+The default value is "0".
+You can override this value with a setting named "WeaponSwitchBasedOnIff" in the file named "FlightModels\[Model]WeaponColor.txt" or the section named "[WeaponColor]" in "FlightModels\[Model].ini".
+Set "0" to disable or "1" to enable the feature or "-1" to use the global setting.
+The default value is "-1".

 To define the color, create a file named "FlightModels\[Model]WeaponColor.txt" or create a section named "[WeaponColor]" in "FlightModels\[Model].ini".
 The format is: